Reggio Emilia: Napoleonic age and restoration

 The 1815 Treaty of Vienna returned Reggio to Francis IV of Austria-Este, but in 1831 Modena rose up against him, and Reggio followed its example organizing a corps under the command of General Carlo Zucchi.
 However, on 9 March, the Duke conquered the city with his escort of Austrian soldiers.

-In 1848, Duke Francis V left his state fearing a revolution and Reggio proclaimed its union with Piedmont.
-The latter's defeat at the Novara brought the city back under the Este control.
-In 1859 Reggio, under dictator Luigi Carlo Farini, became part of the united Italy and, with the plebiscite of 10 March 1860, definitively entered the new unified Kingdom.
+In 1848, Duke Francis V left his estate fearing a revolution and Reggio proclaimed its union with Piedmont.
+The latter's defeat at the Battle of Novara brought the city back under Este control.
+In 1859 Reggio, under dictator Luigi Carlo Farini, became part of united Italy and, with the plebiscite of 10 March 1860, definitively entered the new unified kingdom.

 Contemporary history

 Reggio then went through a period of economic and population growth from 1873 to the destruction of the ancient walls.
 In 1911, it had 70,000 inhabitants.
 A strong socialist tradition grew.
 On 7 July, the city hosted the 13th National Congress of the Italian Socialist Party.
-On 26 July 1943, the fascist régime's fall was cheered with enthusiasm by the Reggiani.
+On 26 July 1943, the fascist regime's fall was cheered with enthusiasm by the Reggiani.
 Numerous partisan bands were formed in the city and surrounding countryside.

+On 27 April 2023 the city was declared a European Capital of Inclusion and Diversity by the European Commission.

 Jewish history

 Jews began arriving to Reggio in the early 15th century.
 Many Jews were Sephardim from Spain, Portugal and other parts of Italy.
 Nearly all were fleeing religious persecution.
 The Jewish community was prosperous and enjoyed considerable growth for the next several hundred years.
 The Synagogue of Reggio Emilia was relocated in 1672 into the ghetto, and rebuilt in 1858.

 After the Napoleonic era the Jews of Reggio gained emancipation and began to migrate to other parts of Europe looking for greater economic and social freedom.
 Thus, the Jewish community in Reggio began to lower.
 The German occupation during World War II and the Holocaust hastened the decline.
-Today, only one jew remains in Reggio Emilia.
-The jewish Community of Reggio Emilia was merged with Modena's.
+Today, only one Jew remains in Reggio Emilia.
+The Jewish Community of Reggio Emilia was merged with Modena's.
 However, an unused synagogue and burial ground still exist.
 In 2016 the City Council posed some small street plates in front of the houses of the deported Jews to preserve their remembrance.

 Many notable rabbinic scholars have resided in Reggio.
 These include Isaac Foa, Immanuel Sonino, Obadiah ben Israel Sforno, Nathan ben Reuben David Spira, Menahem Azariah Fano, Baruch Abraham ben Elhanan David Foa, Hezekiah ben Isaac Foa, Isaac ben Vardama Foa, Israel Nissim Foa, Israel Solomon Longhi, Isaiah Mordecai ben Israel Hezekiah Bassani, Israel Benjamin ben Isaiah Bassani, Elhanan David Carmi, Benjamin ben Eliezer ha-Kohen, Joshua ben Raphael Fermi, Moses Benjamin Foa, Abram Michael Fontanella, Judah Ḥayyim Fontanella, Israel Berechiah Fontanella, Raphael Jehiel Sanguinetti, Isaac Samson d'Angeli, R. J. Bolognese, Hananiah Elhanan Ḥai ha-Kohen, Jacob Levi, Moses Benjamin Levi, Israel Berechiah Sanguinetti, David Jacob Maroni, Giuseppe Lattes, Alessandro da Fano, Lazzaro Laide Tedesco, and Shimshon Chaim Nachmani.